harness-software/harness-inspection/README.md

 ## Description ##

-Plugin to register an Inspection Custom Post Type and associate it with some ACF fields, all of which can be queried with GraphQL.
+Plugin to register an Inspection Points Custom Post Type AND an Inspection Custom Post Type.
+Data can be queried for both CPTs through GraphQL and new Inspection CTPs can be created through a mutation.

 ## Installation ##